 Alt Academy will take steps to prevent disabled pupils from being treated less favourably than other pupils.
 We will use our best endeavours to ensure that no child is unable to attend Alt Academy because of any special need or disability.
-In order to promote equality of opportunity for disabled children we will make reasonable adjustments (including the provision of auxiliary aids and services) to prevent them being put under a disadvantage.
+In order to promote equality of opportunity for disabled children we will make reasonable adjustments (including the provision of auxiliary aids and services).